Tackling Feather Mites

 – ALL horses that come into contact with a horse that has clincal symptoms need to be treated!!
 Asymptomatic carriers can simply reinfect the treated horse, making the treatment useless.

-– Because the mites live on the surface, systemic antiparasitics don’t work that well.
+– Because the mites live on the surface, injectable/oral antiparasitics don’t work that well.
 Studies have shown that the mites are never fully eliminated when injecting doramectin (Dectomax) subcutaneously or giving ivermectin orally.
 They are actually unsure to what extent these systemic endectocides even reach the hair and crusts on the legs, where the mites live.

 – Topical antiparasitics are labour intenstive but proven effective.
 Clipping feathers will make sure the agent reaches the mites better.
 Even clipping itself could make improvements as some mites will be physically removed from the hairs and skin crusts exfoliated.